Bring more traffic to your website by transcribing your event

 However, with a video, Google will recognise the title and tags, etc., of the video but not much else in terms of content.
 So even though the video may have a whole section on academic transcription services, Google will just regard the video as one concerning ‘transcription services’ thus making it only as relevant as the next general article on transcription services.

 A transcript does the job of creating written text of everything said in the video which can then act as keywords to enhance SEO.
-Without a transcript, a video is still considered valuable, yet the whole content of the playback of the video itself are ignored by the search engines.
+Without video transcription, a video is still considered valuable, yet the whole content of the playback of the video itself are ignored by the search engines.

 If you have held a recent event and captured it on film, it is a great idea to put the video on your website to increase traffic.
 However, to make full use of it, and to ensure that the actual content of the video as well as just the title are recognised by search engines, it is worthwhile having a professionally produced transcript of the video to accompany it.
 Why waste such a valuable potential tool?